Posted: Thu 30th Nov 2023

 What is Small Business Saturday?

-Early December saw the return of the annual Small Business Saturday celebration.
-If you happen to be a small business, I hope you had a bumper trading day!
+Early December sees the return of the annual Small Business Saturday celebration.
+If you happen to be a small business, I hope you have a bumper trading day!

-Small Business Saturday UK is a grassroots, non-commercial campaign, which highlights small businesses' success and encourages consumers to 'shop local' in their communities.
+Small Business Saturday UK is a grassroots, non-commercial campaign, which highlights small businesses' successes and encourages consumers to 'shop local' in their communities.

 The day aims to have a lasting impact on small businesses.

 With ‘big box’ retailers like the supermarkets and Amazon hoovering up much of our Christmas shopping spend, it’s crucial that people hit the high streets and support their local artisans, retailers and service providers.

 How to get involved

 Small Business Saturday isn’t just about Christmas shopping.
 The long view is to drive small business success throughout the year.